eliezerchavez/agr-infra-azure/terraform/platform/open/README.md

 ## Description

-The Azure Open Platform provides an extensive infrastructure solution designed to support open-source, scalable, and secure applications.
+The Azure Open Platform provides an extensive infrastructure solution designed to support cloud native, scalable, and secure applications.
 Leveraging Azure cloud resources, it facilitates rapid deployment and management of diverse workloads, adhering strictly to cloud best practices for performance, security, and scalability.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>